webplatform/docs/guides/more_about_the_html_head/index.md

 * copyright:  The copyright information of the current collection
 * author: The information page about the author of the current collection

 Most browsers don’t do anything with this information.
 Some however will follow the link and load the document in the background so that it shows up a lot faster for the reader.
-The real browser exception is Opera, which has an extra navigation toolbar you can turn on by selecting View &gt; Toolbars &gt; Navigation bar from the menu.
+The real browser exception is Opera, which has an extra navigation toolbar you can turn on by selecting View > Toolbars > Navigation bar from the menu.
 Once turned on you get the link relationships defined in the document as an extra toolbar.
 Figure 1 shows the W3C HTML standards document in Opera:

 [[Image:Morehead.png|Screenshot of the Opera browser showing the navigation bar]]